jl4282/PyCode/README.md

 - Flask 2 points
 - virtualenv 1 point

+##Happy Paths (is that what you called them?)
+1. Click on the modules tab
+2. Type 'numpy' to import numpy
+3. Click on the code tab and type 'import numpy as np a = np.arange(15).reshape(3, 5) print(a)'
+4. Click 'run'

 ##TODO somepoint in the future:
 These are features that I would implement if I had time in the future...
 - [ ] Saving sessions